-Here you have the Best Down Jackets For Women that are on the market for the 2019 season, all top models from renown brands with high-quality materials.
+Here you have the Best Down Jackets For Women that are on the market for 2020, all top models from renown brands with high-quality materials.

 Here are the jackets ordered alphabetically, so the numbers are only for navigation:

 Here is what you have:

 - You will realize from the shape of the jackets that some of them are designed as outer layers only.
 But most of them can be used both as outer and inner layers.